PeterBid/Esperanto/README.md

 We created each api request and the endpoints needed for the project and which controller request types `GET`, `PUT`, `POST`, `DELETE` should be assigned to each of them.

-The last thing we had to do was to add middleware and decide which routes didn't require authentication and which routes required a `secureRoute` to gives permission to certain endpoints so that users can only edit/delete reviews or change the teacher they have created themselves.
+The last thing we had to do was to add middleware and decide which routes didn't require authentication and which routes required a `secureRoute` to give permission to certain endpoints so that users can only edit/delete reviews or change the teacher they have created themselves.

 ![Screen Shot 2022-03-29 at 20 08 23](https://user-images.githubusercontent.com/91087641/160688371-1e184f86-8109-469a-a542-1e74cca62a28.png)